CORRECTED-UPDATE 2-Proposed U.S. House bill keeps Egypt military aid, amid steep cuts

 The White House has made clear it is in no hurry to cut off aid to Egypt.
 Its options range from putting off the decision on whether there was a military coup, to finding that a coup took place but winning authority from Congress to keep the money flowing.

-Washington still plans to deliver four F-16 fighter jets to Egypt in the coming weeks despite Mursi’s ouster.
+Washington still plans to deliver four F-16 fighter jets to Egypt in the coming weeks despite Music’s ouster.

 Other countries have pledged large amounts of aid for Cairo.
 Kuwait, Saudi Arabia and the United Arab Emirates have each promised $4 billion.